NathanKr/ssh-important-utilities-and-files/README.md

         </ul>
     </li>
     <li><h3>~/.ssh/known_hosts</h3>
-        <p>The <strong>known_hosts</strong> file is a client-side file and an important component of SSH security.
+        <p>This file is a client-side file and an important component of SSH security.
 Here’s a quick overview of what it is and how it works:</p>
 <ul>
-    <li><strong>Purpose:</strong> Stores the public keys of remote servers you've previously connected to via SSH.
+    <li><strong>Purpose:</strong> Stores the fingerprints (unique identifiers or hashed representations) of the public keys of remote servers you've previously connected to via SSH.
 This helps verify the identity of the server in future connections.</li>
     <li><strong>Format:</strong> Contains entries for each known host, including the hostname, IP address, and the server’s public key.</li>
 </ul>
     </li>